 Who I Am

 Born in Alamance County, I have always had a passion for serving the people of the state I proudly call home.
 After graduating from UNC-Chapel Hill as a NC Teaching Fellow, I taught school in Durham and Guilford counties, and went on to earn my Master’s in School Leadership from Harvard University.
-Most recently, Ashton Clemmons received her Doctorate of Education from University of North Carolina at Greensboro.
-Her commitment to education led her to serve as principal of schools in Rockingham and Guilford counties, where she led the turn-around of one of the state’s lowest performing schools.
-While serving as assistant superintendent of the Thomasville City Schools, Ashton was selected one of the Triad Business Journal’s “40 Leaders under 40” and has also been honored by the United Way with its Human Rights Advocate award.
-Ashton Clemmons was elected to serve in North Carolina’s 57th House District on November 6, 2018 and sworn into office on January 9, 2019.
-During her time in Raleigh, Representative Clemmons has been appointed to the Commerce, Education K-12, Education-Universities and Finance Committees.
-She also serves as the House Democratic Freshman Caucus Co-Chair.
-The mother of three young children, Ashton is an energetic and passionate advocate for better schools and job training programs, as well as policies that protect our health care, environment and voting rights.
-She lives in Greensboro with her husband Bryan Clemmons.
+Most recently, I received my Doctorate of Education from University of North Carolina at Greensboro.
+My commitment to education led me to serve as principal of schools in Rockingham and Guilford counties, where I led the turn-around of one of the state’s lowest performing schools.
+While serving as assistant superintendent of the Thomasville City Schools, I was selected one of the Triad Business Journal’s “40 Leaders under 40” and have also been honored by the United Way with its Human Rights Advocate award.
+I was re-elected to serve in North Carolina’s 57th House District on November 3, 2020 and sworn into office on January 13, 2021.
+During my time in Raleigh, I have been appointed to the Commerce, Education K-12, Education-Community Colleges, Finance, and Marine Resources and Aqua Culture Committees.
+I also serve as founder and Co-Chair of the Early Childhood Caucus.
+As the mother of three young children, I am an energetic and passionate advocate for better schools and job training programs, as well as policies that protect our health care, environment and voting rights.
+I live in Greensboro with my husband Bryan Clemmons.

 Why I Am Running